Student Records Policy

 The University shall obtain the written consent, or system consent via appropriate electronic authorization in an authorized University system from the student before disclosing personally identifiable information from the education records of the student, other than directory information, except as otherwise provided in this policy.

 The University may, without the consent of the student, disclose directory information.
-If a student wishes to have such information withheld, the student must notify the registrar at either the Lawrence or KUMC campuses either in writing, or via an authorized University system requiring electronic authentication.
-This notification may occur at any time; however, if a student wishes to prevent the publication of directory information in the University telephone directory, the student must notify the registrar at either the Lawrence or KUMC campuses, by the end of the first week of the term.
+If a student wishes to have such information withheld, the student must notify the appropriate Registrar either in writing, or via an authorized University system requiring electronic authentication.
+This notification may occur at any time; however, if a student wishes to prevent the publication of directory information in the University telephone directory, the student must notify the appropriate Registrar by the end of the first week of the term.

 The University may disclose personally identifiable information from a student’s Education Record(s) without the consent of the student if the disclosure is made to:

-- Financial aid personnel in conjunction with an application for or receipt of financial assistance, provided that the disclosure is needed: (1) to determine the eligibility of the student for financial aid; (2) to determine the amount of financial aid; (3) to determine the conditions that will be imposed; or (4) to enforce the terms or conditions of the financial aid.
+3. Financial aid personnel in conjunction with an application for or receipt of financial assistance, provided that the disclosure is needed: (a) to determine the eligibility of the student for financial aid; (b) to determine the amount of financial aid; (c) to determine the conditions that will be imposed; or (d) to enforce the terms or conditions of the financial aid.

-- Individuals requesting academic information for deceased students.
-The Office of the University Registrar (Lawrence/Edwards) and Registrar (Medical Center) will evaluate each request for the release of a transcript or other academic records of a deceased student on the individual merits of that request.
+10. Individuals requesting academic information for deceased students.
+The appropriate Registrar will evaluate each request for the release of a transcript or other academic records of a deceased student on the individual merits of that request.
 The University of Kansas may deny the request in whole or to release only part of the academic records that are requested.

-- Information the university has designated as “directory information,” unless a hold has been placed upon release of the information by the student (click link to access form and instructions).
+15. Information the university has designated as “directory information,” unless a hold has been placed upon release of the information by the student.

-- As described by the parental notification policy.
+16. As described by the Parental Notification Policy.

 5. Notice to Third Parties